-Cooperative movement is based on principles and values like self-help.
-Members must own the business model, be principled, responsible, democratic, exercise equality, ethical and have solidarity.
+The cooperative movement is based on principles and values like self-help.
+Members must own the business model, be principled, responsible, democratic, exercise equality, be ethical, and have solidarity.
 The SACCOs fraternity needs to have a business model members can own.
 A sustainable movement is where members own a business model and that is what stable Saccos are playing.
 This will create sustainability in the financial space.

 Non-Deposit taking Saccos

-A non-DT SACCOs is described as a society that mobilises membership subscription and share capital through digital or other electronic payment platforms or where total non-withdrawable deposits from members is equal to or exceeds the sum of one Sh100 million.
-The regulations bar Saccos from dealing in crypto currency, foreign trade, trust, custodial, deposit-taking, venture capital investments, underwriting or placement of securities, or lending money to non-members.
+A non-DT SACCO is described as a society that mobilizes membership subscriptions.
+It also shares capital through digital or other electronic payment platforms or where total non-withdrawable deposits from members are equal to or exceeds the sum of one Sh100 million.
+The regulations bar Saccos from dealing in cryptocurrency, foreign trade, trust, custodial, deposit-taking, venture capital investments, underwriting or placement of securities, or lending money to non-members.
 Purchase of land will only be done to expand the Sacco business within limits prescribed by Sasra.

-It will be mandatory for every SACCOs to report regularly on their financial status while keeping an up-to-date register providing details of each member, their contacts, shares as well as savings.
+It will be mandatory for every SACCOs to report regularly on their financial status.
+This is in addition to keeping an up-to-date register providing details of each member, their contacts, shares as well as savings.

 This could deter past happenings where Saccos and other entities hid member registers, making it impossible to establish their true financial position.